vtexdocs/dev-portal-content/docs/guides/Integration-Guides/headless-commerce/headless-cart-and-checkout.md

 }
 ```

-Once you have the orderForm, you must add the client data to it.
+Once you have the `orderForm`, you must add the client data to it.
 To do so, send the profile data in the [Add client profile](https://developers.vtex.com/docs/api-reference/checkout-api#post-/api/checkout/pub/orderForm/-orderFormId-/attachments/clientProfileData) endpoint request, as in the example.

 ```json Request Add client profile
 {